ChrisYXYang/Summer-Game/README.md

 # Summer-Game

-Create by Chris Yang.

 My game for the summer.
-Made using my Monogame class library.
+Made using Monogame using the class library that I made (private repository currently).